 Suppose your vision tower uses 14×14 patches.
 A single 336×336 crop becomes patch tokens before any projector-side compression.
 Tile one document page into four such crops and you're already above 2,300 visual tokens before the model even reads the user's question.

-In an autoregressive VLM, those visual tokens hurt twice: they make prefill slower, and they enlarge the KV cache that must remain resident during decode.
-PagedAttention helps the serving stack pack and recycle that memory more efficiently, but it doesn't reduce the number of visual tokens you created in the first place.[11]
+In a projected-prefix VLM, those admitted visual tokens hurt twice: they make prefill slower, and they enlarge the KV cache that must remain resident during decode.
+PagedAttention helps the serving stack pack and recycle that memory more efficiently, but it doesn't reduce the number of prefix tokens you created in the first place.[11]
+Cross-attention designs keep a separate visual bank, so measure their memory and latency path separately.

-The connector decides how many encoder features become autoregressive prefix tokens.
-The example below compares raw tiles with a fixed-size compression path without claiming that compression preserves enough OCR evidence.
+In a projector path, the connector decides how many encoder features become autoregressive prefix tokens.
+Other architectures can expose a separate cross-attention memory bank instead.
+This comparison uses raw tiles and a fixed-size prefix compression path without claiming that compression preserves enough OCR evidence.

 1def prefix_tokens(text_tokens: int, crops: int, patch_tokens_per_crop: int, compressed_tokens: int | None) -> int: